skip to content

 Ventilation

-Good ventilation reduces the build-up of airborne virus particles, so you are less likely to catch coronavirus from an infectious person if you are outdoors or in a well-ventilated indoor space.
-Where possible, prioritise ventilation: this could mean arranging to meet outside, keeping doors and windows open, or leaving time between meetings in an enclosed space to allow the air to change over.
-All University indoor spaces have had a ventilation risk assessment: please follow local signage and instructions where displayed.
+You are less likely to catch COVID-19 from an infectious person if you are outdoors or in a well-ventilated indoor space.
+You can do things such as arranging to meet outside, keeping doors and windows open, or leaving time between meetings in an enclosed space to allow the air to change over.

 Face-coverings